 There are support bearings on the upper and lower blade guide assemblies.
-Both adjust in the same manner.
+Both adjust in a similar manner.
 The following instructions refer to the upper support bearings.

-IMPORTANT: To ensure best results while cutting, make sure the blade is tracking and tensioned correctly before performing this procedure.
+IMPORTANT: To ensure best results while cutting, make sure the blade is tracking and tensioned correctly before performing this procedure (see Tensioning Blade on Page 27).